pikalab-unibo/sd-project-rules/README.md

 The teachers may also suggest some edits to the proposed project in order for it to be approved.

 Acceptance – as well as denials, or suggestions – will be communicated on the same conversation opened by students.

+> We may __reject__ project proposals involving projects which have already been reserved/completed by your colleages, either in the current accademic year or in some previous one.
+So, please double-check your colleagues requests/proposals before submitting your reservation request.
+> Consider having a look to these pages for double-checking:
+> - [APICe SD Projects along the years]
+> - [Projects Forum]

+> In case of conflict with some previous project, feel free to submit your proposal anyway, asking for a _negotiation_ of a similar project.

 ## Procedure 3: Beginning a project